Travel n Tour

 3. The budget, the destination, and the length

 The length is also crucial for this kind of trip.
-Do not forget that you must count 2 full days for the round-trip by air.
+Do not forget that you must count two full days for the round-trip by air.
 With the time changes and the duration of the flights, a 10-day trip is, in fact, an 8-day on-site tour.
-That is why a single-week journey is not advised since you will be running around without seeing much and returning more tired than before the departure.
+That is why a single-week journey is not advised since you will be running around without seeing much and returning more tiredly than before the departure.
 Depending on your budget, keep the tour between 10 and 15 days.

 The other conflict that can arise is the allowed budget.
-Keep in mind that it is NOT realistic to think of going on a hockey tour for 900$ or even 1900$ (except for short trips) with all the fees involved.
+Remember that it is NOT realistic to think of going on a hockey tour for 900$ or even 1900$ (except for short trips) with all the fees involved.
 The airfares alone range between 1000$ and 2000$ depending on your destination.
 That is a big chunk of money.
 The budget will also depend on the country and the choice of accommodations, which can greatly affect the experience.

 4- Fundraising